Atrax christenseni: Taxonomy and naming

 The species was formally described as a new species in 2025.
 Previously, it was thought to be a local subspecies of the Sydney funnel-web.

-The specific epithet christenseni honors Kane Christensen, who contributed specimens that led to A. christenseni's recognition as a distinct species.
+The specific epithet christenseni honours Kane Christensen, who contributed specimens that led to the recognition of A. christenseni as a distinct species.

 Distribution and habitat

-A. christenseni occurs in the area north of Newcastle, New South Wales, Australia, where it inhabits silk-lined burrows.
+Atrax christenseni occurs in the area north of Newcastle, New South Wales, Australia, where it inhabits silk-lined burrows.
 The exact location of the spider populations are not published, due to conservation concerns and its venom.